People often use the terms digital signatures and electronic signatures interchangeably, unaware of the differences between the two.

 2. Document integrity

-Digital signatures use hashing algorithms and public-key encryption to check if any changes were made to the document after signing.
+Digital signatures use hashing algorithms and PKI technology to check if any changes were made to the document after signing.
 If the document has been altered, the digital signature is invalidated.

-On the other hand, most simple electronic signature makers can’t detect edits to the document after signing.
+On the other hand, most simple electronic signature solutions can’t detect edits to the document after signing.

 3. Non-repudiation

-Since digital signatures provide proof of the signer’s identity and ensure the integrity of the signed document, the signer can’t dispute the signature.
+Since digital signatures provide stronger proof of the signer’s identity and guarantee the integrity of the signed document, they are much more difficult for the signers to dispute.

 4. Legal value

-Therefore, we recommend always using digital signatures for important business documents such as annual reports, employment contracts, confidentiality agreements, etc.
+Therefore, we recommend always using digital signatures for important business documents such as engagement letters, annual reports, employment contracts, confidentiality agreements, audit reports, etc.

 What types of signatures does Penneo provide?